RJTLM/Java-ObjectOriented-Factory-ObserverStatePattern-Gradle-OOSE-Assignment/README.md

 ### Key Features

-- **Object-Oriented Design**: Utilizes principles of object-oriented programming to create a modular and maintainable codebase.
+- **Object-Oriented Design**: Utilises principles of object-oriented programming to create a modular and maintainable codebase.
 - **Factory Pattern**: Implements factories for creating objects, promoting loose coupling and flexibility.
 - **Observer Pattern**: Applies the observer pattern to manage and respond to changes in state across different parts of the application.
 - **State Pattern**: Uses the state pattern to handle the various states and transitions within the bike shop simulation.